thedarredondo/data-science-fundamentals/README.md

 - [Not ready] Unit 12: Priors and neural networks.
 Introduces dropout, CNN, and transformers as priors.

 - [Not ready] Unit 13: Other Modern Machine Learning Methods.
-This might be multiple units.
-We will introduce Neural Networks here.
+I've to cover a modern implementation of k-means called UMAP here, but we'll see if there's time.
   - Guess at length: ? total hours

 Units 9 is optional.
 It contains useful techniques and concepts, but I probably wouldn't want to devote a whole project to it.